testsigmahq/testsigma-docs/src/pages/docs/api/get-project-wide-information.md

 ---
-title: "Get Project wide information"
+title: "Get Project Wide Information"
 page_title: "Get information for your Testsigma Project"
 metadesc: "Learn how to get detailed information for your Testsigma Project - users, suites, tags, requirement, and testcase priority using APIs"
 noindex: false